 How To Make Long Fermented Sourdough Blueberry Muffins

-The night before, combine flour, sourdough starter, and melted butter.
-Mix well.
+The night before, combine melted butter and sugar well.

 Cover and allow to ferment for 8-24 hours.

 After fermentation, preheat the oven to 425.

 To the fermented dough, add salt, baking powder, baking soda, cinnamon, vanilla, and eggs.
 Mix together well.
 I recommend using a stand mixer, as the dough will be very thick and more challenging to stir.